praveen-webartisan/Sticky-Action-Buttons/readme.txt

 That's it :)

+== Frequently Asked Questions ==

+= How to add Custom Buttons of my Choice? =

+Click `+ Add Custom Button` in the Plugin page to add Custom Buttons.

+= Can I adjust the Size of the Buttons? =

+Yes, There's a field called Size to adjust the size of the Buttons.
+This will be applied to all the Buttons.

+= How can I Hide the Default Buttons? =

+Just clear the Values of the Default Buttons to Hide them.

 == Screenshots ==

 1. Add your Phone Number & Email Address in the Admin Dashboard -> Stick Action Buttons and Save the Changes.

 2. Visit your Website, The Sticky Buttons will appear at the right side of all the Pages.

+== Changelog ==

+= 1.0 =
+Initial release with default Buttons: WhatsApp, Call, Mail